ernest-bruce/human-internet/humanity/humanity.md

 &nbsp;

-businesses should learn from kids who play in the same playpen
+kids who play in the same playpen are mostly happy
-· to be happy and have real fun, kids learn to share, take turns, and show others how rewarding a particular activity can be
+· they learn to share, take turns, and show others how rewarding a particular activity can be

-· businesses today are selfish and domineering, bullying their way through life
+businesses today have one goal in mind: to maximize profits
-· this behavior has produced entities that put the environment and human·lives at risk because the goal is not to help people be better or even to guarantee their safety, but to defeat almost everyone else, at any cost
+· this behavior has produced entities that put human·lives and the environment at risk because the goal of businesses is not to be friendly with each other, or to help people be better or guarantee their safety
+· the goal of these profit-focused entities is to grow so that they can generate large revenues, and produce ever growing profits
+· related to this goal is the elimination of the competition by undercutting business·models, or by acquiring foes
-· this is how companies who started with altruistic goals, such as Google and Facebook, have degenerated into the inhumane entities they are today
+· this is how companies who started with altruistic goals such as Google and Facebook, and companies who over time have earned high reputations as masters of technology and engineering such as Boeing and Tesla, have degenerated into the greedy, inhumane, and criminal entities they are today
+· their actions show that their focus is on maximizing revenue, and maintaining or increasing profits, at the cost of, anything, *including* human·life
-· staying focused on the needs and rights of individuals is how companies can remain helpful to societies and humanity despite changes in business realities and demands from shareholders
+· staying focused on the needs, rights, and safety of individuals and Earth is how companies can remain helpful to societies and humanity despite changes in business realities and demands from shareholders

-Amazon is both a marketplace and the largest participant of that marketplace
+Amazon is both a marketplace and the largest participant in that marketplace
-· it has used that position to leverage the data it collects through marketplace interactions to copy *and* eliminate its competition
+· it has used that position to leverage the data it collects through marketplace interactions to copy and marginalize the competition

-· instead of being selfish bullies, business should cooperate on open platforms that facilitate business-to-business interactions, knowing that no one business has an unfair advantage over the other participants
+instead of being selfish bullies, businesses should cooperate on open platforms that facilitate business-to-business interactions, knowing that no one business has an unfair advantage over the other participants
-· by contributing their knowledge and expertise in developing highly capable and flexible platforms that raise everybody’s changes at success, businesses can compete on merit with their business siblings, while being a positive influence on humanity
+· by contributing their knowledge and expertise to the development of highly capable and flexible platforms that raise the chances at success for all platform users, businesses can compete on merit with their siblings, while being a positive influence on humanity

-in the human·internet, a strong identity framework is instrumental in allowing business-to-business trust, and honest and transparent cooperation, something that benefits not only business entities, but the human·beings who participate in that environment

 ---

-instead of developing proprietary data·models and their essential algorithms, in the human·internet entities cooperate to build open data·models and processing·methods that benefit every person and can be used by any data-processing entity
+in the human·internet, data·administrators cooperate to build open data·models, interaction·models, and processing·methods that benefit every person and can be used by any data·processor
-· to introduce changes to human·internet data·models and processing·methods, an entity must submit its proposal with at least four other provably unrelated entities, whom can also make use of the new data and methods in their products and services
+· to introduce changes to human·internet infrastructure, five otherwise provably unrelated entities submit their tested proposal to the Human·Internet Consortium
+· these entities have concrete plans for offering products and services that use the proposed subinfrastructure
+· users of the products and services facilitated thru the new or modified data·models and algorithms must get the same benefit regardless of the data·administrator they choose to manage the data on their behalf
+· this is confirmed through exhaustive testing and verification before the changes are available in the ecosystem
+· under this model, data·administrators are *replaceable commodities*, and the public infrastructure that encompasses the critical data-manipulation and processing knowhow is not subject to control or acquisition by any other entity, it is part of the human·internet itself

-· while on the internet today, entities differentiate themselves with proprietary data·models and algorithms (Google’s search algorithms are a good example of this), on the human·internet data and algorithms are always shared
+while on todays internet entities differentiate themselves with proprietary data·models and algorithms (Google’s search algorithms are a good example of this), on the human·internet data and algorithms are always shared
-· the data belongs to its owner, whom has total control over it
+· the data belongs to its owner, who has total control over it
-· the algorithms are the means thru which that data is manipulated
+· and the means thru which that data is manipulated, the algorithms, are public and open
-· for example, if two data-processing entities change the same data·item, the *same* method is used to make the change; the data·processor does not change the data directly, it only asks the data·owner’s datapod·manager to make the change
+· for example, if two data·administrators change the same data·item, the *same* method is used to make the change; the data·administrator does not change the data directly, it only asks the data·owner’s datapod·manager to make the change
 · the datapod·manager is a person’s own cloud·computing infrastructure with which data·processors interact to access or change that person’s data

-data and algorithms are like people and roads: the *same* people travel over the same roads using *different* vehicles
+personal·data and the data·models and interaction·models used to manipulate it are like people and roads: the *same* people travel over the same roads using *different* vehicles
-· you can get to work on a motorcycle, a taxi, a car with autonomous driving capabilities, or a limousine
+· you can get to a friends house on a motorcycle, a taxi, a car with autonomous driving capabilities, or a limousine
-· the vehicles provide you with transportation service using standard interaction practices (language, signs, door handles, seats)
+· the vehicles provide you transportation service using standard interaction practices (language, signs, door handles, seats)
-· they take you from place to place but do not own you
+· they take you from place to place but do not own or control you
-· in the same vein, in the human·internet data·processing entities interact with your data using a standard language and methods, they do not own, control, or store your data (on the internet of today, companies have behaved so irresponsibly and criminally with data they do not deserve to have control personal·data in the next evolution of the internet
+· in the same vein, on the human·internet, data·processors interact with your data using a standard language and methods, they do not own, control, or store your data
+· on the internet of today, companies have behaved so incompetently, irresponsibly, and criminally with personal·data (and entity·data) that they do not deserve to have control over personal or entity in the next evolution of the internet

 ---
 the human·internet implements the common language that participants use to work privately and security with personal·information in a way that keeps human·beings at the center of its operations
 · the human·internet is how people will learn, work, relate, communicate, and live digitally
-· it is also the infrastructure that allows organizations and company to serve people and other entities honorably and responsibly
+· it is also the infrastructure that will allow entities to serve people and other entities privately, honorably, reliably, securely, and responsibly

 &nbsp;
 &nbsp;

-### leveling the playing field for business
+### Leveling the playing field for business
+> *markets without rules are theft*
+> **Elizabeth Warren**

+&nbsp;

 as [Senator Warren](https://www.warren.senate.gov) often says, we need to level the playing·field when it comes to how Amazon operates and benefits from its marketplace
-· Amazon is an incredibly powerful closed marketplace that lets it compete unfairly with its participants (sellers do not have access to information such as product availability, inventory levels, and purchasing details, like Amazon has)
+· Amazon is an incredibly powerful closed marketplace that lets it [compete unfairly](https://overcast.fm/+HWy4kXj1k "Decrypted: “As Amazon Gets Bigger, Sellers Feel the Squeeze” [25:21]") with its participants (sellers do not have access to information such as product availability, inventory levels, and purchasing details, like Amazon has)
 · the human·internet facilitates the creation of open marketplaces that provide the same flexibility and name recognition Amazon provides but without the threat of competition from its operator
 · business entities can participate in or create their own marketplaces using common data·models and processing·workflows
 · all data processing in the marketplaces is done for the benefit of their participants including sellers, buyers, and shippers